krishnankrm/prototype2backend/README.md

 # prototype2backend

-1) Run the file app.js through the command prompt using the command "node app.js" Server will start at port 9001.
+1) Run the file app.js through the command prompt using the command
+>>"npm start"
+Server will start at port 9001.

 Also make sure your mongodb service is active in the services section of your local pc settings.
 It is by default active.